paplant/ai-in-healthcare/README.md

-# ai-in-healthcare
+# 395T - AI in Health Care
-AI 395T, AI for Healthcare, UT Austin
+This repository contains course work submissions for 395T Spring 2025.